Cordus-Luca/IntroductionToRobotics/README.md

 Components: 1 7-segment display, 1 joystick, resistors and wires (per logic)

-Tehnical Task: ou will use the joystick to control the position of the segment and ”draw” on the display.
+Tehnical Task: You will use the joystick to control the position of the segment and ”draw” on the display.
 The movement between segments should be natural (meaning they should jump from the current position only to neighbors, but without passing through ”walls”.

+# Homework 4

+Link video:

+Link homework:

+Tehnical Task: Use the joystick to move through the 4 digit 7 segment displays digits, press the button to lock in on the current digit and use the other axis to increment or decrement the number.
+Keep the button pressed to reset all the digit values and the current position to the first digit in the first state.